aku13693/aku13693/README.md

-### Hi there 👋
+### Hi there 👋, Akash here !!

-🔭 I’m currently working on Javascript, Node Js, EJS
+I am tech-enthu who likes to learn new emerging technologies, code and build projects.
-🌱 I’m currently learning full stack software development
+Currently working as a Product Manager involved in designing , implementing and releasing of software products.

 <!--
 **aku13693/aku13693** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.